Features of New Economic Reforms in India

-The industrial licensing system was totally eradicated barring a few industries like alcohol, drugs, cigarettes, harmful chemicals, industrial explosives, aerospace, electronics, and pharmaceuticals.
+The industrial licensing system was eradicated barring a few industries like alcohol, drugs, cigarettes, harmful chemicals, industrial explosives, aerospace, electronics, and pharmaceuticals.

-India allowed investment by FII (foreign institutional investors) like mutual funds, merchant bankers, pension funds, etc. in the Indian financial arena.
+India allowed investment by FII (foreign institutional investors) like mutual funds, merchant Bankers, pension funds, etc. in the Indian financial arena.

-The following are some of the beneficial effects of liberalization of the economy in India.
+The following are some of the beneficial effects of liberalization of the Economy in India.

 Rise in stock market values.